leishi23/Motion_planning_algorithms_for_robots/README.md

 # RMP_finalproj
-Robot motion planning final project
+Robot motion planning final project.
 Code and movies are in their branch.